White County DUI Guide

 Critical Deadlines

-DUI enforcement in White County is a collaborative effort between the White County Sheriff’s Office (WCSO), Sparta Police Department (SPD), and the Tennessee Highway Patrol (THP).
-The WCSO is the primary law enforcement agency for the county, patrolling unincorporated areas and state highways (Hwy 111, U.S. 70).
-The THP focuses on state routes (SR-111, US-70) and interstate corridors.
+DUI enforcement in White County is a collaborative effort between the White County Sheriff’s Office (WCSO), the Sparta Police Department (SPD), and the Tennessee Highway Patrol (THP).
+The WCSO is the primary law enforcement agency for the county's unincorporated areas and shares jurisdiction over state highways with the THP.
+The Sparta Police Department focuses its enforcement efforts within the city limits.

 Local Resources

-- Anderson's Service Center Monopoly: Anderson's Service Center functions as the primary towing operator, impound lot, and authorized installation center for all three major ignition interlock manufacturers (Smart Start, Intoxalock, LifeSafer).
-This simplifies the process but also means limited options.
+- Hub-and-Spoke Logistics: White County relies heavily on single-point service providers.
+Anderson's Service Center serves as a logistical monopoly, functioning simultaneously as the primary towing operator, impound lot, and authorized installation center for all major ignition interlock manufacturers.